renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-processing.md

 3. In the **File Format** field, select the file type for your saved file.
 This example uses `.md` in one **Save to File** component, and `.xlsx` in another.
 4. In the **File Path** field, enter the path for your saved file.
-This example uses `./output/employees.xlsx` and `./output/employees.md` to save the files in a directory relative to where Langflow is running.
+This example uses `./output/employees.xlsx` and `./output/employees.md` to save the files in a directory relative to where Aiexec is running.
 The component accepts both relative and absolute paths, and creates any necessary directories if they don't exist.
 :::tip
 If you enter a format in the `file_path` that is not accepted, the component appends the proper format to the file.